wdenton/yulreftweet/README.md

 yulreftweet
 ===========

-This Ruby script posts York University Libraries reference desk activity to the [@yulreference](https://twitter.com/yulreference) account on Twitter.
+This Ruby script posts [York University Libraries](http://www.library.yorku.ca/) reference desk activity to the [@yulreference](https://twitter.com/yulreference) account on Twitter.

+The tweets have four fields, like this:

+    Bronfman ■ ■ ■ □ □ 1-5 minutes (158362)

+The fields are:

+* library name
+* question type
+* duration
+* ID number (to make the tweets nonidentical, so Twitter won't reject them)

+The question types come from the modified Warner scale we use:

+1. Non-Resource (e.g. directional)
+2. Skill-Based: Tech Support (e.g. printer jam)
+3. Skill-Based: Non-Technical (e.g. basic catalogue search)
+4. Strategy-Based (research question)
+5. Specialized (requires specialized librarian knowledge)

+To make it easier to see at a glance the complexity of the questions being asked, instead of showing a number 1..5 the tweets show question type with one to five ■s (that's the Unicode character BLACK SQUARE).

 ## Requirements